AnkitRangari/Banking-Data-Analysis-in-SQL/README.md

 ORDER BY average_balance DESC limit 1;
 ```

-Query 10: Calculated the average balance per customer at the end of each month using window functions.
+Query 10: Calculated the average balance per customer at the end of each month using joins and subquery.

 ```bash
   SELECT